SurajspatiL99/Marketing-Analysis-/README.md

 We discovered that

-1. NoCopyrightSOunds, Dan Rhodes and DanTDM are the channnels with the most subscribers in the UK
+1. MrBeast, T-series and Cocomelon - Nursery Rhymes are the channnels with the most subscribers in the United States
-2. GRM Daily, Man City and Yogscast are the channels with the most videos uploaded
+2. Zee TV, Colors TV and SET India are the channels with the most videos uploaded
-3. DanTDM, Dan RHodes and Mister Max are the channels with the most views
+3. T-Series, Cocomelon - Nursery Rhymes and SET India are the channels with the most views
 4. Entertainment channels are useful for broader reach, as the channels posting consistently on their platforms and generating the most engagement are focus on entertainment and music